LY715/CECS-544-Software-testa-and-Verification/README.md

 ![image](https://user-images.githubusercontent.com/18066827/185766795-4a5768fa-5827-44a2-8d9a-3cee63a856e4.png)

-If you are interested in this project, the link below could let you know more about the it.
+If you are interested in this project, the link below could let you know more about it.

 https://youtu.be/AOce-l2eDu4